 Over the past several months, the Atlantic East Conference and member institutions have worked tirelessly to formulate resocialization plans for the return of intercollegiate athletics to our campuses.
-The health and safety of its member institutions' communities and overall well-being of our student-athletes are top priorities; therefore, the Atlantic East Conference Board of Presidents unanimously decided on July 22, 2020, to postpone all Atlantic East Fall 2020 athletics competitions and championships.
+The health and safety of its member institutions' communities and overall well-being of our student-athletes are top priorities.
 Pending NCAA approval, the Atlantic East Conference will conduct fall sport championships in the Spring 2021 semester.

-Marywood's traditional fall sport teams (men’s and women’s soccer; men’s and women’s cross country; field hockey; volleyball), as well as dual-season teams that normally compete in the fall and spring (men’s and women’s rugby; men’s and women’s golf, men’s and women’s tennis), will not compete in the Fall 2020 semester.
-Traditional spring sport teams will not have competition as part of their non-traditional seasons in the fall.
-A decision on winter sports will be made at a later date.
+Marywood's traditional fall sport teams (men’s and women’s soccer; men’s and women’s cross country; field hockey; volleyball), as well as dual-season teams that normally compete in the fall and spring (men’s and women’s rugby; men’s and women’s golf, men’s and women’s tennis), did not compete in the Fall 2020 semester.
+Traditional spring sport teams did not have competition as part of their non-traditional seasons in the fall.
+The hope is that we will be able to hold a modified fall schedule in the spring.
+We hope to have more guidance/decisions upon any decisions made by the Atlantic East Conference Presidents.
+Any updates will be communicated in a timely manner.

-In preparation for future competition, enrolled student-athletes may be permitted to participate in practice, conditioning and other athletic training opportunities in the fall, provided they are structured in accordance with federal, state, and local public health recommendations, the NCAA, and institutional guidelines.
-In addition, the conference competition in the spring of 2021 (for fall sports) will remain under the minimum amount of required games, so that it will not impact a year of eligibility.
+In preparation for future competition, enrolled student-athletes may be permitted to participate in practice, conditioning and other athletic training opportunities in the spring, provided they are structured in accordance with federal, state, and local public health recommendations, the NCAA, and institutional guidelines.
+The NCAA has passed a waiver allowing all NCAA Division III Student/Athletes an additional year of eligibility beyond 2020-2021.
+Any questions can be directed to: firstname.lastname@example.org.

 A maximum of 20 People will be allowed in at a time.
 Individuals will have to sign up for a time slot that does not exceed one (1) hour.
 Upon arrival, there will be a sign in.
 Each piece of exercise equipment will be 8’ apart.
 There will be spray bottles with disinfectant and wipes at every workout station.
 The Recreation/Cardio Room may need to operate initially with reduced hours.

-The Bleachers will be marked with an “X” which designates where spectators will be allowed to sit.
-The “X” will be six (6) feet apart from other “X” in every direction.
+At the current time, spectators will not be allowed in the Aquatics Center for both Men's & Women's Swimming and Diving meets.
 Swimmers surrounding the pool must maintain a distance of six (6) feet.
 For recreational swim, no more than 10 people will be allowed into the Aquatics Center.

 Tables will be placed 6’-8’ apart.